 Despite the persistent call towards discontent, there is hope that a child may be the one to break the bonds of generational abuse.
 Their current pain and grief may still bridge the gap for them and those after them to live more hopeful, less heartbreaking lives.

-Adoption is hope that tomorrow we will all be a little bit closer to being healed and a little bit further from brokenness.
+Adoption is hope that tomorrow we will all be a little bit closer to being healed.
 Is this overly optimistic in the day and age of internet discord and discussion?
 It could be seen that way, certainly.
 My own personal journey on the route of adoption has certainly lent me a perspective that leans towards cynicism.
 On my worst days, I throw my hands up and yell at the ceiling that everything I am doing is hopeless and pointless.

 However, on my best days?
 Those days when my kiddo who couldn’t, in the early days, be spoken to without her then hiding in fear, now cracks a silly joke and climbs on my lap like it was no big thing.
 Those are days I find hope for all of us.